How Strong Is Polycarbonate?

-Solid polycarbonate roofing sheets on the other hand are made from a single layer of polycarbonate.
+Solid polycarbonate on the other hand is made from a single layer of polycarbonate.
 Solid polycarbonate is one of the most impact-resistant roofing sheet options on the market today.
 Rather than relying on multiple thinner layers to absorb a force, these sheets have been designed to operate as a single layer of solid plastic.

 Solid polycarbonate is seeing an increase in use as an alternative roofing material to glass.
 This isn’t only because it’s exceptionally stronger (boasting up to 200 times greater resistance).
 It also retains many of glass roofing’s benefits, such as excellent light transmission and ease of installation.